SohamBera16/fashion-product-classification-using-MNIST-dataset/README.md

 3. Creating the Artificial Neural Network Model
 4. Hyperparameter Setting
 5. Train the model
 6. Evaluating the model on test dataset
 7. Make Inference using the trained model

+## Model performance: